choojs/choo-expose/README.md

 Get an overview of the most recent events.

 ### `window.choo.copy`
-Seralize an object into JSON and copy it to the clipboard.
+Serialize an object into JSON and copy it to the clipboard.
 Must be called in response to a user gesture event, like click or keyup.

 Example: